dangtuanhuy/assembla-to-jira-migration/README.md

 A sanity check will also be made to ensure that the admin user defined as `JIRA_API_ADMIN_USER` in the `.env` file actually exists, is activated and belongs to both the `site-admins` and the `jira-administrators` groups.
 Otherwise, an error message is generated explaining that this needs to be corrected.

-IMPORTANT: Initially the users are created with the `password` equal to their username.
+NOTE: Initially the users are created with the `password` equal to their username.
 This is needed in order for the migration to succeed because of certain user permissions required.
 Do NOT change until after the migration has been completed.

+IMPORTANT: At the end of the import you may be given a warning that certain users need to activate before continuing.
+Do NOT forget to do this as later actions requiring these users may fail.

 ### Download attachments